Fast Finite Shearlet Transform: Fast Computation of the Finite Discrete Shearlet Transform

-By definition we have $a\leq 1$ and $|s|\leq 1$.
-Therefore we see that we have a cut off due to the cone boundaries only for $|k| = 2^j$ where $|s| = 1$.
-For both cones we have for $|s|=1$ two ``half'' shearlets with a gap at the seam line.
-None of the shearlets are defined on the seam line $\cone^\times$.
-To obtain ``full'' shearlets at the seam lines we ``glue'' the three parts together, thus, we define for $|k| = 2^j$ a sum of shearlets
+We consider these shearlets on the previously introduced cones.
+By definition the parameters fulfill $a\leq 1$ and $\lvert s\rvert\leq 1$.
+Therefore we see that a cut off due to the cone boundaries happens only for $\lvert k \rvert = 2^j$ where $\lvert s\rvert = 1$.
+For both cones we have for $\lvert s\rvert=1$ two ``half'' shearlets with a gap at the seam line.
+None of the shearlets is defined on the seam line $\cone^\times$.
+To obtain full shearlets at the seam lines we ``glue'' the three parts together, that is, we define for $\lvert k \rvert = 2^j$ a sum of shearlets

 We define the \emph{discrete shearlet transform} as